Tikkabilla: Format

-Much of the show's format follows that of 1964–1988 UK children's programme Play School and later show Playdays.
-Tikkabilla presenter Simon Davies also presented Play School in its later years and Playdays in its early years and Justin Fletcher played Mr Jolly in the live stage show production of Playdays.
-In the Tikkabilla studio, which features a large, colourful house, the presenters and Tamba perform songs, tell stories, play games and make things.
-Occasionally, special guests visit, normally to demonstrate a special skill or performance.
-The iconic square, round and arched windows made famous by Play School are again used as a device to transport the viewer from the studio to the outside, real world.
+The show is considered a successor to the BBC's 1964–1988 children's programme Play School and its own successor Playdays.
+Two of the Tikkabilla presenters, Simon Davies and Justin Fletcher, have had prior experience with the format, with Davies presenting Play School in its later years, and Fletcher portraying Mr Jolly in the Playdays live shows.
+Play Schools famous square, round, and arched windows are again used as a device to transport the viewer from the studio to the outside, real world.
 Location items, sometimes featuring the presenters and Tamba and usually including young children, introduce the wider world to the young audience.